cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/about_injecttool.rst

 - **celery-worker**: The first of the three containers running Celery.
 It relies on *uwsgi* container, since it share the same django code of *uwsgi*.
-It performs InjectTool time consuming task asynchronously.
+It performs :ref:`InjectTool time consuming tasks <Asynchronous Tasks>` asynchronously.
 It consumes task stored in *redis* database and has access to *postgres* database in order to store data persistently.

 - **celery-beat**: The second of the three containers running celery.
-It send routine tasks or tasks on regolar timning to celery-worker.
+It send :ref:`routine tasks <Routine Tasks>` or tasks on regolar timning to celery-worker.
 This operates without user intervention

 - **celery-flower**: is a monitoring instance of celery workers.
 It displays information regarding tasks.
 Its contents are rendered in HTML and reached through ``5555`` port